DE-cr/BSBmonCR/README.md

   will be read and continued when switching to a new `yyyy-mm-dd`.
   (This measure also limits log data loss when restarting your BSBmonCR unit.)
-* I would have liked to have `BSBmonCR_log_viewer.html` use the full browser window height, but couldn't figure out how to do that.
-  (Please let me know if you do!)